Reserve the Pavilion

 Class size limited to 5 people, please pre-register.

-MIT has a fleet of five Lynx Catboat sailboats from Arey's Pond
+MIT has a fleet of six Lynx Catboat sailboats from Arey's Pond

 Boat Yard.
 The Lynx is beautiful and simple to rig and

 sail, but takes some getting used to -- especially since it is the

 only gaff-rigged* boat at MIT.
 It is a great party boat: the boats

 are large and flat, making them more stable than the Tech Dinghy.

 Their larger size can accomodate 2 to 8 people.
 The boat is